 City of SavannahSavannah is nestled in the southeast Georgia low country.
 We serve under the Alcohol and Substance Abuse Prevention Project (ASAPP) to provide prevention services to address alcohol and marijuana use among youth.

-We offer an array of programs and services.
+Beyond The Bell offers an array of programs and services through Alcohol and Substance Abuse Prevention.
 Each effort aims to combat a particular ‘risk factor’ that affects underage substance use.
 Whether it be societal norms or alcohol access, we tailor our approach for effective prevention.

 We conduct Life Skills programs with youth and their families.
 This is a more individualized approach aimed at building assets and attributes.
 Our trained facilitators hold a space for youth, and in some cases, a separate space for their parents, to go through lessons on communication and coping skills, respect and courage, problem solving, resisting peer pressure and high-risk behavior like drugs and alcohol.

 And we also conduct Community Trials in the area.
 This approach reinforces and questions certain policies in place that surround alcohol.
 It is used to alter alcohol use patterns.

 Savannah has is a unique town when it comes to Alcohol and Substance Abuse Prevention, and is often referred to as a “drinking town” due to its Open Cup Policy, which allows for patrons to take their alcoholic beverages out in the streets in plastic, 16-oz cups.
 Which may make a lot of money for the city, but could be a risk for our youth.